 Though their ancestors didn’t invent the dish, New Orleans bakers take Bread Pudding to the next level by topping the ‘carbolicious’ desert with creamy sauces featuring bourbon and rum.
 Talk about taking a great dish and making it even greater!

-While we’ve eaten Bread + Butter Pudding in London as well as Bread Pudding in destinations like Tallinn and Scotland, our favorite version remains the one served in a paper boat and smothered in sweet rum sauce.
+While we’ve eaten Bread + Butter Pudding in London as well as Bread Pudding in destinations like Tallinn and Fife, our favorite version remains the one served in a paper boat and smothered in sweet rum sauce.
 We eat that version every time we visit New Orleans at one of the city’s best Po Boy shops and it never disappoints.

 Parkway Tavern & Bakery